elicsiegel/Medio/README.md

 ### Story Creation and Editing

   Story creation and editing are neatly joined together in the `Story Form` component where users can select a `category` and add `title`, `body` and upload a photo for their story.
 These photos are uploaded through the Paperclip gem and stored on Amazon Web Services.
-Story editing is enhanced using the Quill.js library, allowing for a more Word-processor-like experience.
+Story editing is enhanced using the Quill.js library, allowing for a more Word-processor-like experience (editing options appear by double clicking on the text).

 ![image of story form](./docs/wireframes/story_form.png)